atOliverParkerMorgan/BookHunter-mobile/README.md

 # BookHunter-mobile
-this app looks at a given list of webpages for keywords and returns all the found keyword that were found
+this app looks at a given list of webpages for keywords and returns all the text on these webpages that contain these key words that were found

 ## For what can use this?
 you can use this app to looking for new products on a webpage all you need to do is: